GaloisInc/ambient-verifier/README.rst

   heap, and there is a global variable pointing to the start of unused memory in the heap.
 Each call to ``malloc`` or ``calloc`` will hand out some unused memory from the heap and bump the global variable accordingly.

+Note that the choice of allocator may affect the number of goals that the verifier produces.
+As a result, running the verifier on a program with one allocator may produce failing goals that would not arise with a different choice of allocator.

 Entry Points
 ============